 Boarding this flight was particularly exciting for me.
 It wasn’t the first time I had flown in business class and it certainly won’t be the last.
 I was just really excited to be going home to my own bed.

 Delta Business Class or Delta One as they call it is many steps above economy and economy comfort.
 You get an endless selection of entertainment (now available to everyone), an endless selection of the delicious airplane food (yes I said delicious and airplane food in the same sentence), and an endless selection of alcohol and fine wines.

 Sky Priority is a given for those in Business Class.
 This means that you get access to the short lines in security, getting your passport stamped, and for boarding the plane.
-It feels pretty good to be treated like you are someone and to not have your time wasted in lines.
+It feels pretty good to not have your time wasted in lines.

 Once you board the plane, the front has a 1-2-1 layout, which seems to be pretty standard.
 Booking a center seat is great if you are traveling with someone as you can easily converse with your travel companion through the center.
 However, if you are traveling alone and prefer your privacy and being able to look out the windows, definitely go with a single window seat.

 Once you are settled in your seat, the flight attendants come around offering orange juice, some kind of wine, and some kind of beer.
 Don’t drink alcohol just yet, wait until they come round next time with the beverage cart just before they serve the food.